redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|lifecycle-storage-required-pods
 Description|Checks that pods do not place persistent volumes on local storage.
 Result Type|informative
-Suggested Remediation|If the kind of pods is StatefulSet, so we need to make sure that servicename is not local-storage.
+Suggested Remediation|If pod is StatefulSet, make sure servicename is not local-storage (persistent volumes should not be on local storage).
 Best Practice Reference|https://to-be-done Section 4.6.24
 Exception Process|There is no documented exception process for this.
 Tags|extended,lifecycle